marcobeierer/sitemapgenerator-webcomponents/README.md

 	- Show more detailed stats after generation has finished.
 - Usability
 	- Autoresume without an extra click when already running.
+	- Load stats of last generation process when Sitemap Generator is opened (pro only).

 ### 1.0.0
 *Released on 10th October 2019*